-- Once you are credentialed and your contracts have been executed, we’ll send you a notice welcoming you to the Priority Health network.
-This email will include your network effective date.
+- Once you're credentialed and your contracts have been executed, you'll receive a comment on your inquiry in prism with your network effective date.
 You can begin billing for dates of service on the effective date.
 Claims submitted before the effective date may result in incorrect payment or denial.

 - The agreement extends for one-year periods and automatically renews for additional terms unless terminated.

 Priority Health doesn't apply effective dates retroactively.
-You should not see Priority Health members who are seeking in-network care from Priority Health providers until you receive notice from us that your request for network participation is complete, along with a network effective date.
+You shouldn't see our members seeking in-network care from Priority Health providers until you receive notice from us that your request for network participation is complete, along with a network effective date.
 If you see a Priority Health member before you receive a network effective date, you must inform the member that your services are out of network.
 Claims submitted to us before you receive a network effective date will be denied as “care available in plan.”